Start of your trajectory

 Nowadays, the interdisciplinary research involves many different people with different and requires a lot of communication, sometimes leading to confrontation or disagreement.
 Working in a new organization or a new group can lead to different situations, where you might ask yourself, if you handle it optimally.
 In a peer coaching group (“intervisie groep”) you can discuss your (non-technical) problems or dilemmas in a structured way with peers.
 This method is often used to reflect on current practices; expand, refine, and train new skills; share ideas and to solve problems in the workspace.
 Within Radboudumc, existing peer coaching groups are used to optimize the learning process and contribute to reduce the observed stress.

-A peer coaching group consists of up to eight postdocs.
-Each group will receive a training in the methodology (2 hours) once a year.
+A peer coaching group consists of up to approx. eight postdocs.
+Each group will receive a training in the methodology (2 hours) during the introduction for Postdocs.
 Thereafter, the postdocs are responsible themselves for the regular sessions (about four 2-hour sessions per year), which will be led by one of the participants.
 The things discussed in the groups will be strictly confidential, creating a safe environment to share the existing challenges.